Daniel Fast Food List

 All meat and animal products including but not limited to beef, lamb, pork, poultry, and fish.

 All dairy products including but not limited to milk, cheese, cream, butter, and eggs.

 All sweeteners including but not limited to sugar, raw sugar, honey, syrups, molasses, and cane juice.

 All leavened bread including Ezekiel Bread (it contains yeast and honey) and baked goods.

-All refined and processed food products including but not limited to artificial flavorings, food additives, chemicals, white rice, white flour, and foods that contain artificial preservatives.
+All refined and processed foods products including but not limited to artificial flavorings, food additives, chemicals, white rice, white flour, and foods that contain artificial preservatives.

 All deep fried foods including but not limited to potato chips, French fries, corn chips.

 All solid fats including shortening, margarine, lard and foods high in fat.

 Beverages including but not limited to coffee, tea, herbal teas, carbonated beverages, energy drinks, and alcohol.